debug-ito/net-spider/README.md

   addFoundNode spider finding2
 ```

 The switch1 and switch2 observe their own signal strength, but both of them are on the same link.
-So, it's natural for a link data model to have BOTH of the signal strength values.
+So, it's natural for the data model of a link to have BOTH of the signal strength values.
 Let's define another link attribute type that has two signal strengths.

 ```haskell merge-link-attrs
 -- | Received signal strengths observed at ends of a link.